 WebSocket API

-Boppo exposes a WebSocket API at ws://boppo-<SERIAL_NUMBER>.local/ws for real-time control of lights, audio, and button event streaming.
+Boppo exposes a WebSocket API at wss://boppo-<SERIAL_NUMBER>.local/ws for real-time control of lights, audio, and button event streaming.

-Connecting to this endpoint automatically starts the web_socket_server activity and replacing any currently running activity.
-Only one WebSocket session is active at a time — a new connection closes any existing one.
+Connecting to this endpoint automatically starts the websocket_server activity on the Boppo tablet (and stops any currently running activity).
+Only one WebSocket session is active at a time, a new connection closes any existing connection.

 If you are looking to develop an activity using the WebSocket API, you can use an existing library that implements the protocol below.

-The API below is the low level networking protocol:
+The API defined below is the low level networking protocol:

 Messages: Device → Client